Wednesday's Rugby News. - Green & Gold Rugby

-Good Morning G&GRs and welcome to Wednesday’s rugby news.
+Good Morning GAGRs and welcome to Wednesday’s rugby news.
 Cheers to Yowie for covering the news yesterday.
-For those of our readers who were impacted by cyclone Alfred, I hope you’re safe, and on the road to recovery from it.
+For those of our readers who were impacted by cyclone Alfred, I hope you are safe, and on the road to recovery from it.

 There is also the big game to preview this week with the top of the table Waratahs head north to take on the Reds.
-If you haven’t had a chance to watch Between Two Posts this week, they have a special episode on the Reds v Waratahs.
-It’s genuinely entertaining watching Maloney, Turinui, and Matt Burke going over the history of the clash; they showed some old games including 1996 when Qld winger Damian Smith went on a rampage against Campese and Matt Burke, and then 2003 when the Tahs looked to have the game in the bag, but after a disallowed try to the Tahs and two quick tries to Qld the game was over for another year.
-It’s a curious statistic that Matt Burke didn’t play in a winning Super Rugby game against Qld.
+If you haven’t had a chance to watch between 2 posts this week, they have a special episode on the Reds vs Waratahs, and it’s genuinely entertaining watching Maloney, Turinui, and Matt Burke going over the history of the clash, and previewing some old games including 1996 when Qld Winger Damian Smith went on a rampage against Campese and Matt Burke, and then 2003 when the Tahs looked to have the game in the bag, but after a disallowed try to the Tahs, and two quick trys to Qld, the game was over for another year.
+It’s an amazing stat that Matt Burke didn’t play in a winning super rugby game against Qld.
 It’s also amazing that neither Turinui nor Burke won a senior game of rugby at Eden Park.

-You can see by the pictures below what Damian Smith was trying to do, but in case you want to see more, have a look here
+You can see by the pictures below what Damian Smith was trying to do, but in case you want to see more, have a look https://wwos.nine.com.au/videos/rugby/damian-smith-rampage-in-1996/cm843dzut001c0hoghzdejq9e

 What will this week bring?
-Hopefully a Queensland victory at Suncorp on Saturday night when there’ll be a crew of us from G&GR going to the game to cheer on the good guys.
-If there’s one coach who can get the most out of the Reds I reckon it’s Les Kiss, former Qld State of Origin player who loves to beat NSW, c’mon Qld.
+Hopefully a Queensland Victory at Lang Park on Saturday night, there’s a crew of us from GAGR going to the game to cheer on the good guys!
+If there is one coach who can get the most out of the Reds I reckon it’s Les Kiss, former Qld State of Origin player who must just love to beat NSW, c’mon Qld.

 Super Rugby W

 Round 2 of the Super Rugby W kicked off on the weekend with the Waratahs hosting the Force at Allianz Stadium on Saturday afternoon.
-The conditions were good and the Tahs rolled out their special pink strip to celebrate International Womens’ Day.
-They welcomed back some firepower with eight changes to the side, including Piper Duck, Arabella McKenzie, and Desiree Miller on the wing.
+The conditions looked good and the Tahs rolled out their special pink strip to celebrate International Womens’ Day.
+The Tahs welcomed back some firepower with 8 changes to the side, including Piper Duck, Arabella McKenzie, and Desiree Miller on the Wing.
 The Waratahs had Wallabies across the park, so the Force would need to aim up get the chocolates.

-Both teams scored early, the Waratahs through Miller, who beat three players and dragged another across the line, then Ash Marsters followed suit also beating three players including Maya Stewart and Em Chancellor from 5 metres to score.
-The Force were the next to score, and it was a great team try with excellent skills, support lines and brutal carries, which was ultimately finished by Freeman.
-The Waratahs replied with Miller running a great line and showing fantastic footwork to cross right beside the posts.
+Both team scored early, the Waratahs through Miller, who beat 3 players and dragged another across the line, then Ash Masters followed suit beating 3 players including Maya Stewart and Em Chancellor from 5 metres to score.
+The Force were the next to score, and it was a great team try with excellent skills, support lines, and brutal carries, which was ultimately finished by Freeman.
+The Waratahs were the next score with Miller running a great line and showing fantastic footwork to cross right beside the posts.
 The conversion would take the score to 14-12 to the Force which is where it would stay at half time.

-The second half took a while to get the scoring going with Smith crossing on the hour mark to take the Force out to a 21-12 lead before the Tahs hit back through Nathan on 70 minutes, who like Miller and Marsters in the first half, had plenty of work to do, beating three players in her 20 metre charge to the line.
+The second half took a while to get the scoring going with Smith crossing for the Force on the hour mark to take the Force out to a 21-12 lead before the Tahs hit back through Nathan on 70 minutes, who like Miller and Masters in the first half, had plenty of work to do, beating 3 players in her 20 metre charge to the line.
 It was 21-19 to the Force at that stage and the Waratahs set piece turned out to be the difference.
-A combination of scrum penalty, and maul penalties saw the Tahs pressing and they crossed in the 79th minute to take the lead for the first time after Miller’s initial try.
+A combination of scrum penalty, and maul penalties saw the Tahs pressing and the crossed in the 79th minute to take the lead for the first time after Miller’s initial try.

-Final score was 26-21 to the Tahs and the Force Women will have to wait another year to notch up a win against the Waratahs.
+Final score was 26-21 to the Tahs and the Force will have to wait another year to notch up a win against the Waratahs in Super Rugby W.

-Overall, this was an entertaining match to watch, the Force are really building something over in the west and adding depth to Australian women’s rugby.
-There were great moments of individual skill, and team cohesion and coordination on display, and with the World Cup just around the corner it’s a pity the season isn’t longer to get more experience into the Wallabies playing group.
+Overall, this was an entertaining match to watch, the Force are really building something over in the west and adding depth to Australian womens’ rugby.
+There are great moments of individual skill, and team cohesion and coordination on display, and with the world cup just around the corner it’s a pity the season isn’t longer to get more experience into the Wallabies playing group.

-The Reds got out to a very handy 14-0 lead with two tries in the first 20 minutes.
-Some good heads up play had the new captain Jemma Bemrose run 40 metres to score the first try, while the second saw impressive the impressive 17 year old inside centre Shalom Sauaso break 3 or 4 tackles before offloading to number 7 Carola Kreis who raced away to score untouched.
+The Reds got out to a very handy 14-0 lead with 2 trys in the first 20 minutes, the first from a turnover and some good heads up play saw the new captain Jemma Bemrose run 40 metres to score, while second saw impressive the impressive 17 year old inside centre Shalom Sauaso break 3 or 4 tackles before offloading to number 7 Carola Kreis who raced away to score untouched.
 The Reds kicked a penalty right on half time to take a 17-0 lead into the sheds.

 You could see the rain clouds in the wide shots early in the first half, would the rain make an appearance, would it help either side?